Special Message and Important Updates from the Vice President for Fairfield Athletics

 Our pursuit of comprehensive excellence remains grounded in two constants: people and process.
 We are proud to have coaches and staff who are among the very best in college athletics – they are knowledgeable and passionate about developing young men and women of high character.
 Our student-athletes are hardworking, selfless, and dedicated to becoming the best version of themselves in the classroom, in competition, and in our communities, truly embodying what it means to be a Stag.
 Together, we continue to choose the better path – one that pushes us to grow, always with the intent to achieve a shared vision with a common sense of purpose.

-It is with great pride that I share some of the many highlights from what has been an exceptional fall season thus far, with the anticipation of conference championships just ahead of us.
+It is with great pride that I share some of the many highlights from what has been an exceptional fall season thus far, with the anticipation of one more conference championship remaining to be played.

 Competitive Highlights

-• Women’s Tennis – Anna Neyestani and Maria Gell, along with the tandem of Sophia Harris and Regina Hererra, each bowed out in the semifinals of the second-annual MAAC Masters Tournament.
+• Women’s Tennis sent two doubles teams to the MAAC Masters Semifinals: Anna Neyestani and Maria Gell along with the rookie tandem of Sophia Harris and Regina Herrera.
+Herrera also reached the semifinals of the singles draw.

-As we reach the apex of our fall competitive seasons, I’m equally excited for the anticipated energy inside Mahoney Arena as Stags Basketball tips off.
+As we reach the apex of our fall competitive seasons and transition seamlessly to the winter, I’m excited by the energy and outcomes experienced already inside Mahoney Arena in the home openers for Men’s and Women’s Stags Basketball.
 We have many sport-specific alumni and parent events throughout the winter held in conjunction with our MBB & WBB home games.
 Please look for upcoming events you might like to attend by visiting events.fairfield.edu.

 You play an invaluable role in providing the requisite resources to build and maintain championship programs.
 Please consider continuing your support with a gift to our #GivingTuesday campaign on December 2.
 Any donation made to our Built for Life Fund, or the sports program of your choice, will count towards our #GivingTuesday campaign goals.